 From Add a document, she uses Browse… to specify the location of her workbook.

-As the file is being added to the site, an image appears in the background to indicate the upload is in process.
+As the file is being added to the site, an image appears, with a spinning clock (hard to see that in the following screen, but on the site it really does spin) to indicate the upload is in progress.

 Once the document is uploaded, it appears on the site with a small picture – called a thumbnail – of the sheet that was active when the workbook was last saved.